 Administration.
 The 2018 Plan is administered by the Compensation Committee of the Board of Directors.
 The members of the Compensation Committee meet the requirements of Rule 16b-3 of the Exchange Act and comply with the independence requirements of the NASDAQ Stock Market.
 In addition, to the extent necessary to satisfy any transition rule or applicable transition guidance pertaining to awards intended to satisfy the criteria for performance-based compensation under Section 162(m) of the Internal Revenue Code ("Section 162(m)"), the committee administering such awards will consist of two or more directors who qualify as "outside directors" within the meaning of Section 162(m) and the applicable guidance thereunder.
 Subject to the terms of the plan, the Compensation Committee may select participants to receive awards, determine the types and amounts of awards and terms and conditions of awards, and interpret provisions of the plan.
-Members of the 2018 Plan with respect to employees or other service providers who are not officers or directors of the Company.
-In addition, to the extent permitted by applicable laws, the Compensation Committee may, by resolution, delegate some or all of its authority with respect to the plan and awards to the Chief Executive Officer and/or any other officer of the Company designated by the Company, to make awards to employees who are "executive officers" a defined in Rule 3b-7 under the Exchange Act, or officers of the Company who have been delegated this authority, or to interpret the 2018 Plan, any award or any award agreement.
+Members of the Compensation Committee serve at the pleasure of the Board of Directors.
+The Board of Directors may also appoint one or more separate committees, each composed of one or more directors who need not satisfy the independence requirements described above to administer the 2018 Plan with respect to employees or other service providers who are not officers or directors of the Company.
+In addition, to the extent permitted by applicable laws, the Compensation Committee may, by resolution, delegate some or all of its authority with respect to the plan and awards to the Chief Executive Officer and/or any other officer of the Company designated by the Compensation Committee, provided that the Compensation Committee may not delegate its authority to make awards to directors of the Company, to make awards to employees who are "executive officers" as defined in Rule 3b-7 under the Exchange Act, or officers of the Company who have been delegated this authority, or to interpret the 2018 Plan, any award or any award agreement.

 Common Stock Reserved for Issuance under the Plan.
 The Common Stock issued or to be issued under the 2018 Plan consists of authorized but unissued shares or, to the extent permitted by applicable law, issued shares that have been reacquired by the Company.
-The 2018 Plan provides for a so-called "fungible share pool" pursuant to which awards of options and stock appreciation rights ("SARs") will be counted against the plan limit as one share for every one share subject to an option or SAR granted under the plan, and awards of all "full value" awards (all awards other than options and SARs) will be counted against the plan limit as 3.00 shares for every one share subject to an award under the 2018 Plan or the 2011 Plan are not purchased or are forfeited, or if an award otherwise terminates without delivery of any Common Stock, then the number of shares of Common Stock counted against the aggregate number of shares available under the plan with respect to the award will again be available for making awards under the 2018 Plan in accordance with the previously described fungible share pool.
+The 2018 Plan provides for a so-called "fungible share pool" pursuant to which awards of options and stock appreciation rights ("SARs") will be counted against the plan limit as one share for every one share subject to an option or SAR granted under the plan, and awards of all "full value" awards (all awards other than options and SARs) will be counted against the plan limit as 3.00 shares for every one share subject to such a full value award.
+If any shares covered by an award under the 2018 Plan or the 2011 Plan are not purchased or are forfeited, or if an award otherwise terminates without delivery of any Common Stock, then the number of shares of Common Stock counted against the aggregate number of shares available under the plan with respect to the award will again be available for making awards under the 2018 Plan in accordance with the previously described fungible share pool.
 The number of shares of Common Stock available for issuance under the 2018 Plan will not be increased by any shares tendered or withheld or award surrendered in connection with the purchase of shares of Common Stock upon exercise of an option or any shares of Common Stock deducted from an award payment in connection with the Company's tax withholding obligations.